Aluminé (town): History

 Aluminé is a name of Mapudungun origin, meaning shining at the bottom, referring to the clear waters found in the region.

 The territory was populated by Mapuche communities under the rule of lonco Reuque Curá before the Conquest of the Desert.
 The fortress Paso de los Andes was founded after the Argentine Army reached the area, and the first settlers arrived in February 1884.

 The first authorities, such as the local court, the civil registry and the police station, started working in the nearby rural area known as Ruca Choroy.
-Aluminé was established on 20 October of 1915 by provincial decree 664 in the context of the departmental reorganization of the Neuquén Territory, today the Neuquén Province.
+Aluminé was established on 20 October 1915 by provincial decree 664 in the context of the departmental reorganization of the Neuquén Territory, today the Neuquén Province.

 In 1913, there were three general stores in the area.
 The locals used to organize caravans to Zapala and Neuquén to purchase and exchange food and other goods for agricultural products.
 The town grew as the years went by.
 Into the 1920s a series of new businesses opened.
 The first developing committee, as well as the first elementary school, were established in 1926.